 Some of the best places for clients to leave reviews are:

 8. Take Advantage of Virtual Tours

 Buyers love virtual tours because it gives them a real perspective of what the property looks like before they even get to see it in person.
+Virtual tours should be a staple of your real estate marketing strategy if at all possible.
 And, should your budget allow, using a drone is a modern way to provide clients with a full 360° tour from all heights and angles – inside and out.